SamK/picam/README.md

 Compatibility
 -------------

-This software has been tested on Raspberry Pi only.
+This software has been tested on Raspbian on a Raspberry Pi.

 Requirements
 ------------